kirbylink/java-warp4j/README.md

       --jdk=<jdkPath>       Path to JDK that contains the binaries jdep(.exe) and jlink(.exe)
       --linux               Create binary for Linux
+      --linux-aarch64       Create binary for Linux with aarch64 architecture --linux-x64           Create binary for Linux with x64 architecture --macos               Create binary for macOS
-      --macos               Create binary for macOS -o, --output=<outputDirectoryPath>
+      --macos-aarch64       Create binary for macOS with aarch64 architecture --macos-x64           Create binary for macOS with x64 architecture -o, --output=<outputDirectoryPath>
                             Output directory (default: ./warped)
       --optimize            Use optimized JRE instead of JDK